Hyperthyroidism Diet: Foods to Avoid and Eat

 Turmeric

-• Turmeric contains curcumin, having anti-inflammatory and antioxidant properties.
+• Turmeric contains curcumin, a compound with anti-inflammatory and antioxidant properties.
 These properties help reduce inflammation and oxidative stress associated with hyperthyroidism.

 Other spices

-• Anti-inflammatory and antioxidant properties of green chilies and black pepper support thyroid function.
+• Anti-inflammatory and antioxidant properties of green chillies and black pepper support thyroid function.

 Eating a balanced diet is essential for people with hyperthyroidism, like everyone else.
-It means choosing food for the thyroid that gives your body the nutrients it needs.
+It means choosing foods for the thyroid that provide your body with the necessary nutrients.

 Gluten